Myanmar’s Quiet Days and Rural Ways

-After the men delivered the fish, the women bring the nets out in the water to rinse and clean them, then make them ready for next night’s fishing.
+After the fishermen have delivered the catch, the women drag the nets out in the water to rinse and clean them, before getting them ready for the next night’s fishing trip.

 Ox-drawn carriages on Maung Shwe Lay

-Ox-drawn carts are a convenient way to travel between places on Maung Shwe Lay island.
-The locals even prefer the sand of the beach above the rough and bumpy road a bit further inland.
+Ox-drawn carts are a convenient way to travel between places on Maung Shwe Lay Island.
+The locals even prefer using the sandy beach to the rough and bumpy road further inland.

 View of the beach from Sandoway Resort

-When we arrived to Ngapali Beach, Sandoway Resort invited us for breakfast.
-This is a view from their outdoor restaurant – four ladies carrying firewood along the beach.
+When we arrived on Ngapali Beach, Sandoway Resort invited us for breakfast.
+This is a view from their outdoor restaurant – four ladies were carrying firewood along the beach.

 Welcome to the beach with the Khiri Travel Myanmar team

-This photo is from Maung Shwe Lay when all the Khiri office staff traveled south for two-and-a-half days at Maung Shwe Lay.
-They spent the night in tents.
+This group photo is of all the Khiri Travel staff at Maung Shwe Lay, where we spend the night in tents!